ConorWilliams/libfork/README.md

     good_code.stash_exception(); // Store's exception.
   }

-  co_await lf::join; // Exception from child or stash_exception will be re-thrown here.
+  co_await lf::join; // Exception from child or stashed-exception will be re-thrown here.
 };
 ```